SanyamSatia/Flix/README.md

 - [ ] All images fade in as they are loading.
 - [ ] Customize the UI.

+## Project 2: User Stories

+The following **required** functionality is completed:

+- [x] User can view movie details by tapping on a cell.
+- [x] User can select from a tab bar for either **Now Playing** or **Top Rated** movies.
+- [ ] Customize the selection effect of the cell.

-The following **additional** features are implemented:
+The following **optional** features are implemented:

+- [ ] For the large poster, load the low resolution image first and then switch to the high resolution image when complete.
-- [ ] List anything else that you can get done to improve the app functionality!
+- [ ] Customize the navigation bar.

 ## Video Walkthrough